 Choosing the configuration file

-You can either specify a new configuration file or choosing an existing one.
+You can either specify a new configuration file or choose an existing one.
 The easiest is by choosing the file in the Users directory (usually shown first in the list).

 By opening the config file, the user and IP address details just entered will appear.
 By connecting, VS Code will connect to the remote location (see later).